-The ADVANCE Midwest Partnership- Joining Forces is a cross-institutional effort to promote increased retention and career advancement opportunities for underrepresented women and women with family responsibilities working in STEM.
-Target audiences for the ADVANCE partnership includes academic leadership, tenured faculty, and under-represented minorities.
-This program is funded by the National Science Foundation's ADVANCE Partnership program.
+The ADVANCE Midwest Partnership- Joining Forces is a cross-institutional effort to promote retention and career advancement opportunities for underrepresented women and women with family responsibilities working in STEM.
+Target audiences for the ADVANCE partnership includes academic leadership, tenured faculty, and underrepresented individuals.
+This program is funded by a National Science Foundation's ADVANCE Partnership grant.

-In September 2018, NSF awarded a $1 million ADVANCE Adaptation grant to a team of Michigan Tech faculty: PI Adrienne Minerick (SoT) and Co-PIs Sonia Goltz (SBE), Audrey Mayer (SFRES), Patty Sotirin (HU), and Andrew Storer (SFRES).
-The three-year grant will focus on adapting programs from other ADVANCE institutions to fit the Michigan Tech culture in order to promote faculty success, promotion, and retention.
+In September 2018, The National Science Foundation (NSF) awarded a $1 million ADVANCE Adaptation grant to a team of Michigan Tech faculty: Principle Investigator (PI) Adrienne Minerick (SoT) and Co-PIs Sonia Goltz (SBE), Audrey Mayer (SFRES), Patty Sotirin (HU), and Andrew Storer (SFRES).
+Thegrant focus was on adapting programs from other ADVANCE institutions to fit the Michigan Tech culture in order to promote faculty success, promotion, and retention.

 ADVANCE Matrix Process for University Programs (AMP-UP) is a systematic, data-driven, continuous improvement process instituted to address faculty retention, satisfaction, and career progress.
 The process was motivated by a proposal submitted for the NSF ADVANCE Institutional Transformation grant; hence, a focus of current efforts is to facilitate female and under-represented STEM faculty success and retention.